Close

 Shunté Lofton

 (Jane Bennet) is very excited to be returning to Cleveland Play House!
 She is a recent graduate of the CWRU/CPH MFA Acting Program.
-Her previous Cleveland credits include: Jane Bennet (Pride and Prejudice), Countess Johanna Von Strack (Amadeus), Prospera (The Tempest), Lucrece (The Liar), Death (Everybody), and F more(Jane Bennet) is very excited to be returning to Cleveland Play House!
+Her previous Cleveland credits include: Jane Bennet (Pride and Prejudice), Countess Johanna Von Strack (Amadeus), Prospera (The Tempest), Lucrece (The Liar), Death (Everybody), and F (Passage). more(Jane Bennet) is very excited to be returning to Cleveland Play House!
 She is a recent graduate of the CWRU/CPH MFA Acting Program.
 Her previous Cleveland credits include: Jane Bennet (Pride and Prejudice), Countess Johanna Von Strack (Amadeus), Prospera (The Tempest), Lucrece (The Liar), Death (Everybody), and F (Passage).
 She also served as the Assistant Director for Mary Shelley’s Frankenstein.
 She’s had the privilege of growing up all over the world and comes to Cleveland from her new home base in New York.
 She is thankful to God and to her family for their continued support.
 A lover of the classics, she has performed her way through over half of Shakespeare’s canon.
 Some of her favorite credits include: Ophelia (Hamlet) and Princess of France (Love’s Labour’s Lost) with the American Shakespeare Center; Lady Macbeth (Macbeth) and Constance (King John) with the Colorado Shakespeare Festival.
 She is represented by Dani Super Management, Docherty Agency and is a proud member of Actors’ Equity Association.
 Website: shuntelofton.com

 Colleen Longshaw Jackson